Description

 The fourth argument to =GPT lets you specify a response length limit (in terms of tokens, which roughly equals half an average word in length).
 So if you want to limit the length of your response to about 15 words you could pass in 25 as the fourth argument to GPT:

-=GPT("Write a title for an article reviewing the current state of natural language processing AIs",,, 25)
+=GPT("Write a title for an article reviewing the current state of natural language processing AIs",,,25)

 Performance & caching

-The completion that is returned is cached by SheetGPT to ensure that cell refreshes and other Sheet actions do not cause an unnecessary burn on your tokens.
 Any GPT request with the same arguments in a Sheet will return the cached value, indefinitely.
 This is well beyond the typical 6-hour cache limit of most Sheet plugins and is our attempt to make SheetGPT the most cost-effective way to utilize various GPT functionality.

 If you ever need to avoid hitting the cache and force the generation of a new response, you can set the cache argument to false to force re-generation: